unrouted/disty/README.md

 # disty

 **disty** is a lightweight, distributed container image registry designed for in-cluster, fault-tolerant deployments.
-Built in [Rust](https://www.rust-lang.org/) using [Axum](https://docs.rs/axum/), [OpenRaft](https://databendlabs.github.io/openraft/), and [Hiqlite](https://github.com/sebadob/hiqlite), disty aims to be a self-contained solution for Kubernetes-native environments where traditional cloud or centralized registries aren't a viable option.
+Built in [Rust](https://www.rust-lang.org/) using [Axum](https://docs.rs/axum/), [OpenRaft](https://databendlabs.github.io/openraft/), and [Hiqlite](https://github.com/sebadob/hiqlite), disty aims to be a self-contained registry for Kubernetes-native environments where an out-of-cluster registry just doesn't cut it.

 ---

 ## ✨ Features

-- 🐳 **Docker-Compatible**: Push and pull images using standard tools like `docker`, `podman`, or `skopeo`
+- 🐳 **Standards Compatible**: Push and pull images using standard tools like `docker`, `podman`, or `skopeo`
-- 📦 **Distributed Metadata**: Uses Raft consensus to replicate container **metadata** across all nodes
+- 📦 **Distributed**: Uses Raft consensus to replicate container metadata across all nodes.
+Each node ensures it has all the objects in the metadata store locally.
-- 💾 **Local Image Storage**: Actual image data (blobs) is stored locally on each node
+- 💾 **No special storage**: Doesn't need an S3 compatible object store or a kubernetes native storage driver to provide redundancy or resilience.
-- 💡 **Minimal Dependencies**: No need for external databases or shared storage layers
+- 💡 **Minimal Dependencies**: No need for external databases
-- 🧱 **Kubernetes-Ready**: Simple to deploy as a native part of your Kubernetes cluster
+- 🧱 **Kubernetes-Ready**: Simple to deploy as a native part of your Kubernetes cluster\
-- 🦀 **Rust-Powered**: Modern, efficient, and safe implementation with future-facing architecture

 ---

 ## 🔧 Why disty?

-There are a very specific set of scenarios where **disty** might be exactly what you need:
+An image registry is often at that heart of your architecture.
+The scenarios where **disty** might be exactly what you need are:

 - 🛠 You **must self-host** and cannot use external or cloud-based image registries
-- 🏗 You want to **run entirely in-cluster** without dedicating extra machines to Harbor, Quay, or other solutions
+- 🏗 You want to **run entirely in-cluster** without dedicating extra physical or virtual machines to just the registry
 - 🧩 You require **fault tolerance** without the complexity of maintaining separate HA storage systems

 ---

-## 🚧 Project Status
+## 🚧 How does it work?

-> **disty is a work in progress.**
-> It was originally written in Python, then rewritten in Rust, and later migrated to use OpenRaft.
-It is now being redesigned with Hiqlite for embedded, distributed persistence.

-Currently, Raft is used for replicating image metadata (e.g., manifests, tags) across nodes.
-Image blobs are stored locally and are not replicated by the registry itself.
+* We use local storage on the node to store manifests and blobs.
+* Raft is used to maintain a fault toleratant and distributed database of all manifests and blobs we are tracking.
+* The nodes essentially "docker pull" between themselves until all the object stores are in sync.
+This is orchestrated throught the raft database.

 ---